wp-plugins/otw-portfolio-light/readme.txt

 In the portfolio settings page you can change the default image sizes for single portfolio items, portfolio templates and archives.
 You can also set the width for your content.

 If you need to modify the template files you can do that and still be able to update the plugin without doing the modifications again.
-To do that copy the template you’d like to modify form the /templates/ folder of the plugn and past it in your theme’s folder.
+To do that copy the template you'd like to modify form the /templates/ folder of the plugn and past it in your theme's folder.
 Do the modifications there.

 Full width page template is available in case your theme does not have one.